puckawayjeff/dotfiles/docs/Examples.md

 -rw-r--r-- 1 jeff jeff 245 Dec 3 10:30 /home/jeff/dotfiles/config/.gitconfig
 ```

-The file is now tracked in git, symlinked back to its original location, and `install.sh` has been updated to recreate the symlink on other hosts.
+The file is now tracked in git, symlinked back to its original location, and `config/symlinks.conf` has been updated to recreate the symlink on other hosts.

 **Commit the changes:**
 ```bash